 This course aims to familiarize students with the fundamentals of scientific diving.
 Research methods and practices are taught in class and then subsequently rehearsed on SCUBA during open-water sessions in the field.
 Underwater research techniques imparted include navigation, search and recovery procedures, underwater photography skills, systems of data acquisition whilst underwater, and more specific survey methods such as estimation of populations.
 By the end of the semester, students will be qualified Science Divers, as defined by the American Academy of Underwater Sciences.

 This course is structured to provide a research internship experience as well as professional development in research provided through course lectures and workshops with topics including scientific research ethics, communication (oral, science writing, and public/media outreach), proposal writing, experimental design, data presentation and statistics, and careers in science.
 Students gain valuable experience in communicating science through submission of a research proposal, oral and poster presentations, as well as a final scientific paper.

 The 2023 Fall Semester Program will begin on August 28 and end on December 8.

 Fall Semester Details

-- All students must download the Student Diver Information Packet. and complete all necessary forms and waivers prior to arrival in Bermuda.
+- All students planning to SCUBA must download the Student Diver Information Packet and complete all necessary forms and waivers prior to arrival in Bermuda.
 Please note that dive medical forms can take time to complete.
-For more information contact the BIOS Dive Safety Officer, Alex Hunter.
+For diving questions and further information contact the BIOS Dive Safety Officer, Kyla Smith

 Some Advantages to a Fall Semester Study Abroad at BIOS:

-- You can SCUBA dive and receive academic credit for it!
+- You can snorkel and/or SCUBA dive and receive academic credit for it

-- You will spend 4 weeks focusing only on research, which is excellent preparation for future research internships and/or graduate school.
+- You will spend 3 weeks focusing solely on research, which is excellent preparation for future research internships and/or graduate school

-- You'll be spending 14 weeks in Bermuda studying a unique assemblage of marine environments that are easily accessible and ready for exploration!
+- You'll be spending 15 weeks in Bermuda studying a unique assemblage of marine environments that are easily accessible and ready for exploration